 1. Indoor Insect Spray

 Use an indoor insect spray or fogger to kill mosquitoes instantly at home.
-However; use them with a little precaution and spray them away from eyes, pets, and small children.
-Not just mosquitoes, but all other pests and flies will get killed with such insect sprays.
+However, use them with a little precaution and spray them away from eyes, pets, and small children.
+Not just mosquitoes, but all other pests and flies will be killed with such insect sprays.

 2. DEET-Formulated Mosquito Repellents